 Mallory: I suffer from OCD and I’m perfectly fine with that being on the record.
-I see therapists.
-I go to therapy.
-I’m 100% proud of it.
-I encourage everybody who works with me, has been my friend, is a family member, etc – I highly encourage therapy because it does help you with that.
+I see therapists, and I’m 100% proud of it.
+When it comes to therapy, I encourage everybody who works with me, has been my friend, is a family member, etc – I highly encourage therapy because it does help you with that.
 But that is a huge struggle for me because I like everything in its place, details really do matter, and I have to really watch myself because people are human beings, including me, and it’s really easy to forget that we’re human when we’re doing that.
 And it’s okay to make a mistake, but that’s really hard to sink in.

 Roxanne: I think you’re the first person in the wild that I’ve met that has OCD as well.

 Mallory: Yeah.
 People in my life like to joke that I don’t call it OCD, I call it CDO because why would you do that someone that has OCD?
 Put the letters out of order?!

 Matt: That’s great.
 A couple of dyslexics in my life feel the same way about how complicated the word dyslexia is.

 Mallory: Right, why would you do that?
 Why would you–